-One aspect of Moseley’s history that is not very well known is the part that the club and some of its members played in the early days of the Barbarian club.
+One aspect of Moseley’s history that is not very well known is the part that the club and some of its members played in the early days of the Barbarians.

 During the 1880s and 1890s rugby tours of more than one match were almost unknown.
 One of the earliest ventures was undertaken by Jesus College, Cambridge in December 1884 when four matches over five days were played in Yorkshire.
 One of the members of this early touring party was W.P.
 ‘Percy’ Carpmael.

 Having played Carpmael’s pre-Barbarians side in 1890 Moseley had to wait 84 years to play the real Barbarian side.
-This the club did during the centenary in 1874 when Moseley emerged victorious by a score of 25 points to 22.
+This the club did during the centenary season, in 1974. when Moseley emerged victorious by a score of 25 points to 22.

 |Click for Website Enquiries|